Learn something new every day More Info... by email

 Infections that typically cause enlarged lymph nodes include abscesses, ear infections, tonsillitis, skin infections and colds.
 Tuberculosis, mononucleosis, gingivitis, mouth sores and sexually transmitted diseases also can cause enlarged lymph nodes.
 The lymph nodes might also swell when an individual has an autoimmune disease, leukemia, Hodgkin's disease or lymphoma.

 The medullary cord is an essential component of the human immune system.
-In individuals who have chronic immune deficiency, such as the deficiency caused by the human immunodeficiency virus (HIV), the medullary cords or other structures within the lymph node might not function properly.
-The medullary cord might not produce enough antibodies to fight off infection, or the B cells within the medullary cord might not operate as they should.
+In individuals who have chronic immune deficiency, such as the deficiency caused by the human immunodeficiency virus (HIV), the cords or other structures within the lymph node might not function properly.
+The medullary cord might not produce enough antibodies to fight off infection, or the B cells within the cord might not operate as they should.
 In such cases, an otherwise mild infection can result in a severe illness or even death.